Sending International SMS to The Netherlands

-- When it comes to content restrictions, the Netherlands only prohibits abuse, meaning spam or phishing messages.
+- When it comes to international SMS content restrictions, the Netherlands only prohibits abuse, meaning spam or phishing messages.

 - 06-numbers (standard mobile numbers) may only be used for person-to-person messaging.
-Unlike some other countries, in the Netherlands you now will need an 097-number to enable two-way messaging between applications and people (A2A, A2P & P2A).
-CM can provide you with a number.
+Unlike some other countries, in the Netherlands, you now will need an 097-number to enable two-way messaging between applications and people (A2A, A2P & P2A).
+CM.com can provide you with a number.

-- Before sending an SMS campaign, consumer Opt-in is mandatory.
-This can be done via SMS, Voice, Paper, Websites et cetera.
+- Before sending an SMS campaign, a consumer opt-in is mandatory.
+This can be done via SMS, but also Voice, websites et cetera.

 - The Belgian Blacklist Mechanism requires companies to handle immediately process STOP’ opt-out messages sent by consumers.

 - Though there is no regulation on sociable hours, marketing campaigns are advised to be sent between 7 AM and 7 PM on weekdays.

 - Unlike many other countries, Germany allows both alpha- and numeric Sender IDs.

 - Though many countries require registration of the sender, in Germany this sender pre-registration is not necessary.

 - Messages in German are deemed to be more trustworthy than those in English, so it might be worth having your campaigns correctly translated.

 - Personalization is not just a matter of making the message more appealing, but of security as well.
 By personalizing, the more cautious German can be sure the sender knows him and the message isn't spamming.